msecondi/msecondi/README.md

 ## 🌱 Outside Tech

-I’m also involved in 🎭 local theatre, ♟️ chess clubs, and finding ways to grow as a person.
+I’m also involved in 🎭 local theatre, 🏐 volleyball, and finding ways to grow as a person.
 I’m always up for a good conversation about purpose, design, or nature.

 ---